-With the incorporation of font-server based fonts and the Speedo donation from Bitstream, the font interfaces have been moved into a separate library, now called the Font Library (../fonts/lib).
+The code for processing fonts in different formats, as well as handling the metadata files for them on disk (such as fonts.dir) is located in the libXfont library, which is provided as a separately compiled module.
 These routines are shared between the X server and the Font server, so instead of this document specifying what you must implement, simply refer to the font library interface specification for the details.
 All of the interface code to the Font library is contained in dix/dixfonts.c